ebzzry/ebzzry.github.io/src/lambda-calculus.md

 <center>June 12, 2015</center>

->You do not really understand something unless you can explain it to
+>“You do not really understand something unless you can explain it to
+>your grandmother.”<br>
->your grandmother. ―Albert Einstein
+>―Albert Einstein

 This post is my attempt to do just that, only that the grandmother here is myself.
 I firmly believe that unless I try to explain